 aren't too far off from each other, it makes it easier to judge Mykonos as a more dangerous city as a whole.
 All in all, it's better that you explore the island, as much as possible, with company.
 Even better if they're locals who know the island by heart!

 Tips on Keeping Safe in Mykonos

-At its core, Mykonos is one of the most beautiful places in the world.
+Mykonos is one of the most beautiful places in the world.
 No other city, island, or any other tourist destination comes close.
 But with that said, the level of crime here leaves a lot to be desired.
-Simply put, Mykonos isn't the safest city in the world.
+In other words, the Mykonos crime rate shows that the island can do better!